-In 2016, Societe Generale set an example as one of the first banks to reduce its exposure to the coal sector by stopping any further financing of coal mining and coal-fired power plant projects.
-In 2019, Societe Generale strengthened its commitment, pledging to reduce to zero its exposure to the thermal coal sector by 2030 in EU or OECD countries, and 2040 elsewhere.
-In addition, Societe Generale has committed to cease offering new services and products to corporate customers whose activity in thermal coal represents 50% or more of their turnover, and for those where thermal coal represents 30-50% if they do not have a reduction strategy in place by 2025.
+Having begun a gradual policy of disengagement from the coal sector in 2011, in 2016, Societe Generale set an example as one of the first banks to reduce its exposure to the coal sector by stopping any further financing of coal mining and coal-fired power plant projects.
+In 2019, Societe Generale took the long-term commitment to progressively reduce to zero the Group's exposure to the thermal coal sector in 2030 for companies with mining or power thermal coal assets located in EU or OECD countries and in 2040 elsewhere.
+In order to reach this goal, Societe Generale updated in 2020 its thermal coal sector policy further restricting its support to companies involved in the thermal coal sector9.